-Upcoming Courses: Spring 2026
+Upcoming Courses: Fall 2026

 GSS and will Core Courses

-GSS 200 Intro: GSS (Skerrett/Snaza)
+GSS 200 Intro: GSS (Snaza)

-FSSA, IFPE, AISO
+IFPE, AISO

 An introduction to the broad, interdisciplinary field of Gender and Sexuality Studies.
 Special attention will be paid to the meaning and history of the terms "gender" and "sexuality" and to the political movements mobilized around those terms.
 Students will read both contemporary and historical materials and both primary and secondary sources.

-GSS 202 Feminist and Queer (Skerrett)
+GSS 202 Feminist and Queer (Graybill)

 IFPE